Victoras2007/PlayerGoalPrediction/README.md

 ---

 ## 🤖 Model

-Our model is trained using regression techniques and evaluated using RMSE and other metrics.
+Our model is trained using regression techniques and proper evaluating methods, like RMSE.
+Moreover, using an input statement form the user we used Decision Trees to predict the number a goals the inputed player will score in an upcoming match
-We used **Decision Trees** for prediction, allowing the user to input player data and receive a match-specific goal prediction.

 ---